openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step8.md

 ```
 </small>

-Inspect the list of 'memcached' resources in your project:
+Inspect the YAML list of 'memcached' resources in your project, noting that the 'spec.size' field is now set to 4.

-`oc get memcached --as system:admin`{{execute}}

-Then view the YAML defining our 4 replica 'memcached' instance, noting the 'size' field:

-`oc get memcached example-memcached -o yaml --as system:admin`{{execute}}
+`oc get memcached  -o yaml --as system:admin`{{execute}}

 ## Removing Memcached from the cluster

-Clean up the resources:

 First, delete the 'memcached' CR, which will remove the 4 Memcached pods and the associated deployment.